PERSUASION

 Here is perhaps the simplest case of persuasion.
 You persuade a man only insofar as you can talk his language by speech, gesture, tonality, order, image, attitude, idea, identifying your ways with his.
 (1950, p.
 55).

-Accordingly, in order that the audience identifies with the speaker, he or she must first identify with this audience.
-At the end of this process of adaptation, one might ask who exactly is being persuaded by whom?
+For the audience to identify with the speaker, the speaker must first identify with the audience.
+At the end of this process of accomodation, one might ask who exactly is being persuaded by whom?
 The extroverted rhetoric of persuasion is threatened by the solipsism of identification.
 It expresses only group introversion.
-The notion of “communion” proposed by the Treatise, may characterize the culmination of this process.
-This rhetorical concept of identification is totally foreign to the concept of identification defined in the framework of polyphony theory.
+The notion of “community” (Fr. communion)proposed by the Treatise, may characterize the culmination of this process.

 5. Who studies persuasion?